Nearby Share is pretty great — here's how to use it

 Our top equipment picks

-Android goodness
+Android goodness on budget

-Google Pixel 4a
+Google Pixel 5a

 Get new Android features before everyone else

-If you want a phone that'll get the latest Android updates as soon as they're released, the Pixel 4a is for you.
-Along with being backed by that excellent software support, the Pixel 4a also delivers a gorgeous AMOLED display, a top-notch camera, and buttery smooth performance.
+If you want a phone that'll get the latest Android updates as soon as they're released, the Pixel 5a is for you.
+Along with being backed by that excellent software support, the Pixel 5a also delivers a gorgeous AMOLED display, a top-notch camera, and buttery smooth performance.

 We may earn a commission for purchases using our links.
 Learn more.